Implementation: LexisNexis ThreatMetrix Web - Canada

 Please note that this will only return true after the profiling process has started.
 Profiling does not start until shortly after the document OnLoad event, or readyState is complete.
 In some cases, this may not be true until a second after the page has loaded, so calling this immediately on page load will return false.

-This function may be useful when you know the context is at least one second after page load.
+This function may be useful when you know the context is at least one second after the page loads.

 Callback Method

 For a more reliable method of determining whether tags.js was loaded and started, the following JavaScript code may be used.
-It will trigger a callback one second after page load to give a function a boolean result.
+It will trigger a callback one second after the page loads to give a function a boolean result.

 function tmx_tags_started(onStarted)